1983 United Kingdom general election

-The 1983 United Kingdom general election was held on Thursday 9 June 1983.
-It gave the Conservative Party under the leadership of Margaret Thatcher the most decisive election victory since that of the Labour Party in 1945, with a majority of 144 seats and the first of two consecutive landslide victories.
+A general election was held in the United Kingdom on Thursday 9 June 1983.
+The governing Conservative Party, under the leadership of Margaret Thatcher, won a landslide victory with a majority of 144 seats.
+It was the most decisive election result since the Labour Party won a 146-seat majority in 1945 and was the first of two consecutive landslides for the Conservatives.

 Thatcher's first term as Prime Minister had not been an easy time.
-Unemployment increased during the first three years of her premiership and the economy went through a recession.
-However, the British victory in the Falklands War led to a recovery of her personal popularity, and economic growth had begun to resume.
+Unemployment increased during the first three years of her premiership and the economy went through a recession, resulting in the Conservatives trailing in virtually every poll from 1979 to 1981.
+However, Thatcher's decisive leadership in the Falklands War had led to a British victory and a recovery of her personal and the government's popularity in 1982, and economic growth had simultaneously resumed.

 By the time Thatcher called the election in May 1983, opinion polls pointed to a Conservative victory, with most national newspapers backing the re-election of the Conservative government.
 The resulting win earned the Conservatives their biggest parliamentary majority of the post-war era, and their second-biggest majority as a majority government, behind only the 1924 general election (they earned even more seats in the 1931 general election, but were part of the National Government).

-The Labour Party had been led by Michael Foot since the resignation of former Prime Minister James Callaghan as Leader of the Labour Party in 1980, and its new policies were considered more left-wing than before.
-Several moderate Labour MPs had defected from the party to form the Social Democratic Party (SDP), which then formed the SDP–Liberal Alliance with the existing Liberal Party.
+The Labour Party had been led by Michael Foot since the resignation of former Prime Minister James Callaghan as Leader of the Labour Party in 1980.
+Foot's leadership had resulted in Labour moving significantly more to the left, prompting several moderates from the right-wing of the party to defect from Labour to form the Social Democratic Party (SDP), which then formed the SDP–Liberal Alliance with the existing Liberal Party.
 Labour was further harmed by its promise to withdraw from the European Economic Community, which alienated Pro-European groups.

 The opposition vote split almost evenly between the Alliance and Labour.
 With its worst electoral performance since 1931, the Labour vote fell by over 3,000,000 votes from 1979, accounting for both a national swing of almost 4% towards the Conservatives and their larger parliamentary majority of 144 seats, even though the Conservatives' total vote fell by almost 700,000.
 This was the last general election until 2015 in which a governing party increased its number of seats.